thescientist13/HP_Stuff/content/Harrypedia/people/Dumbledore/Albus_Percival_Wulfric_Brian/Manipulator.md

 make the next removal harder (thus I think he *was* in fact able to resist Fudge and Umbridge in Book 5 for most of the year).

-Why would [Dumbledore][AD1] do this?
-As I said on the main page, I do not think the man evil, just *wrong.*  As indications are that his mother is a first generation magical, it is unlikely that he is a true blood supremacist, but in his father's actions I *do* think we have the necessary clue.
-I do not think that his conversations with [Grindelwald][GG] are the first time that [Dumbledore][AD1] has informally been introduced to thinking that has poor philosophical roots.
-[Percival Dumbledore][PD]'s actions speak loudly of "might makes right."
-He has the power to punish, so he will do so, and stand proudly in defiance daring the court to judge his actions.
-We know this is at least partly to protect his daughter from a life in a hospital room, but *he ought not have attacked at all.*  What moral formation did [Albus][AD1] receive from such a man?

-One possibility, which I am not the first to come up with, though I do not recall where I first read it, is that [Dumbledore][AD1] is not a traditional purist, but *has* come to value magical lives over non-magical lives.
-Couple this with the fact that he himself feels incredible amounts of guilt, and thus a powerful need to believe in the possibility of redemption.
-Lastly, add in that he taught most of those involved in the series when they themselves came through [Hogwarts][] as students.
-Such a man might well view these adults, so much younger than himself, not as fully formed personalities committed to a path, but as the children they once were, with the opportunities for change (redemption) he (internally) begs for himself.
-If he can redeem them, maybe he is not himself damned?
-The cost to the non-magical population is insignificant if he can ensure the continuation of a stronger, larger, magical society.
-Such a man may (reluctantly) chose to sacrifice one family of three ([James][JP1], [Lily][LE1] and [Harry][HJP1]) to achieve such an end.

 [HJP1]: <{{< relref "Harry_James" >}}>

 [AD1]: <{{< relref "Albus_Percival_Wulfric_Brian" >}}>